Skip to content

 Trembling after bathing

-Measures after bathing:
+Measures to take after bathing:

-• Use a hair dryer on a low setting to dry it quickly and safely.
+• Use a hairdryer on a low setting to dry it quickly and safely.

-Tremors in infections and inflammations
+Tremors during infections and inflammations

-Measures in case of infections:
+Measures to be taken in case of infections:

 • Watch for symptoms such as fever, chills, or lethargy.

-Dog trembles in sleep
+Dog trembles in its sleep

 When should you go to the vet?